+Application : Applied

-Application : Departure Explanation on : application of the practice Explanation for : departure Currently, the Board consists of five (5) Directors, comprising of two (2) EDs, two (2) INEDs and one (1) NINED.
-Collectively, the composition equips the Board with a mix of industry specific knowledge and broad business, financial, regulatory and technical experience.
-Nil.
-Large companies are required to complete the columns below.
+Explanation on : application of the practice Currently, the Board consists of five (5) Directors, comprising two (2) EDs and three (3) INEDs.
+Collectively, the composition equips the Board with a mix of industry specific knowledge and broad business, financial and technical experience.

+Explanation for : departure

+L Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure : Please explain the measure(s) the company has taken or intend to take to adopt the practice.
-Timeframe : Choose an item.
+Measure :

+Timeframe :